The Free Software Foundation's Campaign for Free BIOS

 Since that time, the situation has changed.
 Today the BIOS is no longer burned in ROM; it is stored in nonvolatile writable memory that users can rewrite.
 Today the BIOS sits square on the edge of the line.
 It comes prewritten in our computers, and normally we never install another.
 So far, that is just barely enough to excuse treating it as hardware.
 But once in a while the manufacturer suggests installing another BIOS, which is available only as an executable.
 This, clearly, is installing a non-free program--it is just as bad as installing Microsoft Windows, or Adobe Photoshop.
 As the unethical practice of installing another BIOS executable becomes common, the version delivered inside the computer starts to raise an ethical problem issue as well.

-The FSF uses laptops donated by IBM over the past few years.
+Some of the laptops used at the FSF were donated by IBM.
 This was one among several ways IBM cooperated with the GNU Project.
-But the cooperation is incomplete: when I asked for the specifications necessary to make coreboot run on these laptops, IBM refused, citing, as the reason, the enforcement of "trusted computing" Treacherous computing is, itself, an attack on our freedom; it is also, it seems, a motivation to obstruct our freedom in other ways.
+But the cooperation is incomplete: when we asked for the specifications necessary to make a free BIOS run on these laptops, IBM refused, citing, as the reason, the enforcement of "trusted computing" (Update: since the time of writing, the free software community found a technical workaround to this problem and all laptops used by the FSF now run libreboot).
+Treacherous computing is, itself, an attack on our freedom; it is also, it seems, a motivation to obstruct our freedom in other ways.